The Ecology of Freedom: Reviews

 Wolfe wrote that while he was receptive to a radical critique of society, he found the book "obsessive, dogmatic and angry" and did not believe it would gain as much attention as it deserved.
 He criticized Bookchin's negative attitude toward New Age views, his account of the development of modern society, and the hostile language he used to describe many authors with whom he disagreed.
-He believed that the work was utopian and did not explain how to solve society's problems.
+He believed the work was utopian and did not explain how to solve society's problems.
 Bookchin, in reply, accused Wolfe of ignoring its central themes.
 Wolfe responded by charging Bookchin with misrepresenting his critique; he also accused him of egocentrism.

 Other evaluations

 The anarchist author Ulrike Heider described The Ecology of Freedom as "a utopian work" in which the "social and political reality of the past, present, and future are pretty much faded out and capitalism is neither mentioned nor criticized".
-Bookchin responded in The Raven: Anarchist Quarterly, calling Heider's criticism unethical and a distortion of his views.
+Bookchin responded in The Raven: Anarchist Quarterly, calling Heider's criticism unethical and distorting his views.
 He described Heider's assertion that he does not criticize capitalism as a fabrication.
 The philosopher Steven Best described The Ecology of Freedom as a classic, writing in Organization & Environment that, of Bookchin's books, it is the one that best captures the themes of his work as a whole.
 He credited Bookchin with making an influential critique of "Marxist historical narratives"; he noted that the book also influenced feminism.
 He complimented Bookchin for his interpretation of history.
 However, writing in 1998, he noted that some of Bookchin's claims were controversial, and that "Bookchin has evolved beyond certain positions" taken in the book.
 Brian Tokar wrote in Capitalism Nature Socialism that while The Ecology of Freedom "received high praise", it was also considered a "utopian social criticism".